 Recommendations for the future of the program

 The experts insisted on the importance of placing the user at the center of all decisions pertaining to the building, while providing a simple decision-making process.
 Rather than increasing the density of office spaces, they recommended specializing spaces according to the types of activities they would host.
-Accommodations in the smart living building will let researchers carry out innovative research insofar that they are flexible and adaptable, and their resident population will depend on the types of experiments that will be carried out.
+Offices in the smart living lab will let researchers carry out innovative research insofar that they are flexible and adaptable.

 Overall, the experts commended the originality and the comprehensiveness of the research and helped cast a light on other complementary axes of research

-These research efforts, enhanced by the outcome of the 2015, 2016, and soon the 2017 workshops and that bring together professionals and international experts in the construction sector, will define the specifications for the future designers of the smart living building.
-In 2017, the project will enter its operational phase, which will involve further defining the project specifications and launching the call for tenders.
-The building is expected to be completed in 2020.
+These research efforts, enhanced by the outcome of the 2015, 2016, and 2017 workshops and that bring together professionals and international experts in the construction sector, have defined the specifications for the future designers of the building.
+In 2017, the project entered its operational phase, which involved further defining the project specifications.
+The call for tenders will be launched in spring 2018 and the building's construction is expected to start in 2020.